jnstockley/jnstockley.github.io/index.md

 Currently I am a high school student in the suburbs of Chiago Illinois.
 I am currently a Senior.
 I have also been accepted to and am going to be enrolled at the University of Iowa this fall.
 At the University of Iowa I will be studying [Computer Science.](https://cs.uiowa.edu/) After my time I at the University of Iowa I plan on being a Computer Scientist or a Sotware Engingeer.

+### Languages I Know
+- HTML (I know not really a programming laguage)
+- CSS (I know not really a programming laguage)
+- JavaScript
+- Java
+- Starting to dabble in Swift

+### Laungues I plan On Learning
+- Python
+- PHP
+- C#
+- C++

 ```markdown
 Syntax highlighted code block